mbdmitchell/intro_to_c_plus_plus/ex4,q5.md

 ## THE 'WHY'
 `in_stream >> character >> integer;` the first char in the stream is assigned to 'character' and all following chars in the stream until the next space are assigned to 'integer'

-This results in,
+This results in:
-character: '1'
+`character: '1'
-integer: 23
+integer: 23`

 When this line repeats it reads from '4'.
 This results in,
-character: '4'
+`character: '4'
-integer: 56
+integer: 56`